syseleven/grav-docs-syseleven-stack/user/pages/02.Tutorials/11.object-storage-acls/docs.en.md

 s3client.put_object(Body="also only readable by owner",Bucket="owner-scope-bucket",Key="project-scope-object.txt")
 ```

-As the bucket ACL is limiting access to the bucket to the owner himself, any object inside of this bucket (also new objects) will only be read/writeable by the owner.
+As the bucket ACL is limiting access on the bucket to the owner himself, any object inside of this bucket (also new objects) will only be read/writeable by the owner.

 * 2) Narrow down default full control ACL to the owner itself and allow other project members readonly access.